sprakhar2002/Pricify/README.md

 This web app will display the real time stock prices of the stocks

-< Due to the weekend holiday of the market it was impossible to test on more stocks as the api was not sending any data >

 You can add more stocks using the server side index.js